tzhang449/CMinusMinus/README.md

 # CMinusMinus
-CMinusMinus is a compiler project making a compiler which parses a simple C-style language into MIPS Machine code.
+CMinusMinus is a compiler project which makes a compiler to parse a simple C-style language into MIPS machine code.
 This project is to learn the basic concepts of a compiler.
 The formal CFG of the languange can be seen in the __*files*__ folder.

 This project is in progess.